CSTeam19/TeamProject/Artifacts/Architecture.md

 # Change Strategy

-We are implementing Agile methodology, so, changes are welcome any time.
+We are implementing Agile methodology.
+So, changes are welcome any time.